High-Performance Fine Defect Detection in Artificial Leather Using Dual Feature Pool Object Detection: Conclusion

 \section{Conclusion}

 In this study, four effective innovation modules were proposed for the structure of the YOLOv5 model, combined with the defect characteristics of artificial leather, forming a new algorithm called YOLOD.
 YOLOD achieves a higher AP(0.4\% - 2.6\%) than YOLOv5 on the general MS-COCO dataset, with minimal impact on the inference speed.
 Additionally, YOLOD exhibits better AP (+11.7\% to +13.5\%) and lower AE (-5.2\% to -7.2\%) than YOLOv5 on the artificial leather defect dataset.
-As small object detection has always been a challenging task for YOLO series algorithms, the method proposed in this paper effectively solves the problem of small object detection, leading to improved AP.
-Moreover, it performs well in detecting small defects in artificial leather, providing a useful reference for other researchers in applying YOLO series models more effectively.
+Addressing the persistent challenge of small object detection in YOLO series algorithms, the method proposed in this paper effectively resolves the issue, resulting in a notable enhancement in AP$_S$ (+2.5\% and +4.1\% compared to YOLOX-L and YOLOv4-CSP, respectively).
+Moreover, it performs well in detecting small defects in artificial leather, providing a useful reference for other researchers in applying YOLO series models more effectively.In future work, further optimization of the YOLOD model will focus on enhancing its adaptability to a broader range of defect types and different materials.
+Additionally, exploring more innovative modules to improve its performance in detecting more complex and subtle defects will help expand its application across various industrial domains.